2022–23 Saudi Second Division League

-The 2022–23 Saudi Second Division is the 46th season of the Saudi Second Division since its establishment in 1976.
-The season began on 30 September 2022 and will conclude on 30 April 2023 with the final.
+The 2022–23 Saudi Second Division League was the second season of the Saudi Second Division League after its rebrand, and the 47th season since its establishment in 1976.
+The season began on 30 September 2022 and concluded on 30 April 2023 with the final.
 The group stage draw was held on 9 June 2022.
 Fixtures for the 2022–23 season were announced on 25 August 2022.

+The final was played on 30 April 2023 between Al-Najma and Al-Taraji.
+Al-Najma defeated Al-Taraji 2–1 to win their third title and first since 2010.

 Overview

 Changes

 On 9 October 2020, the Saudi FF announced that the number of teams in the league would be increased to 32, with each group consisting of 16 teams, starting from the 2022–23 season.
 To prepare for these changes it was announced that only 3 teams would be promoted to the MS League and 5 teams would be relegated from the MS League in the 2021–22 season.

 On 14 April 2022, the Saudi FF announced that the number of teams in the Pro League would be increased from 16 to 18 teams.
 To prepare for this change, only 2 teams would be relegated to the First Division League and 4 teams would be promoted to the Pro League.
 This meant that 5 teams would be promoted from the Second Division to the First Division instead of the usual 3.